algorandfoundation/beaker/docs/source/migration.rst

 ``Application`` is instantiated directly, state is separated from the class, and methods are added through decorators on the ``Application`` instance.

+.. note:: The examples in this guide are assumed to have the following imports at the top, but have been
+          omitted for brevity ``import beaker`` and  ``import pyteal``

 For example in ``0.x``:

 .. code-block:: python